anfisc/teched2022-AD162/README.md

 - User on a SAP BTP ABAP Environment or SAP S/4HANA 2022 (or higher) systems - e.g. SAP BTP ABAP Environment Trial

 > ⚠**Please note**⚠
+> This session **AD162** is for participants that have registered for the **on-site** Hands-On workshop that takes place in person
+> at SAP TechEd in Las Vegas 2022.
+> For participants that have registered for the free virutal session please [**navigate to DT281@SAP TechEd in 2022**](https://github.com/SAP-samples/teched2022-DT281/blob/main/README.md)
-> Registered session participants will have access to devices with pre-configured frontend tools and to a dedicated ABAP system.
+> Registered session participants in **AD162** will have access to devices with pre-configured frontend tools and to a dedicated ABAP system.

 ## Exercises